• Skip to main content

 How can we help?

-At Rockliff Snelgrove Lawyers, we have extensive experience in a range of negligence claims arising out of a variety of business or commercial contexts.
+At Rockliffs Lawyers, we have extensive experience in a range of negligence claims arising out of a variety of business or commercial contexts.
 Whether it is a dispute where a building consultant or engineer’s negligence on a project has led to extensive delays and losses, to claims against Real Estate Agents for negligently managing a client’s property resulting in extensive damage to their home, our negligence lawyers can help you recover your damages!

 If you suspect somebody has been negligent which has caused you harm or want some advice on whether the conduct of a person is or would be considered negligent and have suffered a loss, get in touch with one of our experienced negligence lawyers today to see how we can assist you!